KDr2/kdr2.net/source/resume.rst

 ----------------------------------

 I like working with linux, python, erlang, javascript, c, c++.
-I also like typing code in `Emacs <http://www.gnu.org/software/emacs/>`_.
-I can do linux system programming, web development, and some more things which are relevant to the technologies listed on my :ref:`it skills list <it_skills_list>`.
-After all, I prefer a job that can be done without MicroSoft Windows(and without Microsoft Office, certainly).
+I also like typing code in |emacs|_.
+I can do linux system programming, web development, and some more things which are relevant to the technologies listed on my :ref:`it skills list
+<it_skills_list>`.
+After all, I prefer a job that can be done without
+MicroSoft Windows(and without Microsoft Office, certainly).